-Heat stroke can affect children or the elderly who have circulatory problems, even when they are not exposed to less fatigue.
+NOTE: Heat stroke can affect children or the elderly who have less fatigue.
 For this reason, individuals may remain in a dry hot environment longer and become more susceptible to heat related illnesses.

 NOTE: Dry hot conditions, versus heat with high humidity, can bring on